Archie3d/exprjit/README.md

 # exprjit
 Mathematical expressions evaluation using JIT compiler.

-This is simple parser that wraps [NativeJIT](https://github.com/BitFunnel/NativeJIT) library to compile and evaluate mathematical expressions.
+This is a simple parser that wraps [NativeJIT](https://github.com/BitFunnel/NativeJIT) library to compile and evaluate mathematical expressions.

-For example:
+Example:
 ```cpp
 ExprJIT expr;